maddevsio/vue-madboiler/README.md

 npm run docker:test:e2e
 ```

-If we get such an error, then
+If we get an error like this, then

 ```bash
 cypress_1  | ----------